 - Let employees know you've identified areas of concern.
 This will show that you have truly paid attention to employee feedback and are actively thinking about the problems that the survey brought up.

 - Open the floor to comments.
 Now, it's time to step back and see what your employees have to say.
-They may be able to give you critical insights that can better your plans.
+They may be able to give you critical insights or new ideas that can better your plans.
 This is also a gut check to see if the areas that you have identified as problematic resonate with employees.

 - Ask for further feedback.
 Let employees know that you'll be open to any further feedback and are receptive to their thoughts on your plans as they unfold.
 This ensures that employees stay involved and feel like they have a role in shaping their own engagement.